Relative elegance and cartesian cubes with one connection: Introduction

 \subsubsection{Cartesian cubes}

-This work's closest relative is the \emph{equivariant model structure} $\ACCRS$ on presheaves over the cartesian cube category $\Cart$ suggested by Awodey, Cavallo, Coquand, Riehl, and Sattler (ACCRS) \cite{riehl20}.
-In work in preparation, this model structure is shown to present $\inftyGpd$.

-The ACCRS construction is a modification of earlier models in presheaves on $\Cart$~\cite{abcfhl,cavallo20}.
+This work's closest relative is the \emph{equivariant model structure} $\ACCRS$ on presheaves over the cartesian cube category $\Cart$ constructed by Awodey, Cavallo, Coquand, Riehl, and Sattler (ACCRS) \cite{accrs}, which also classically presents $\inftyGpd$.
+The ACCRS construction is a modification of earlier models in presheaves on $\Cart$~\cite{abcfhl,cavallo20,awodey23}.
 Briefly, where the definition of fibration involves lifting against maps $1 \to \ival$ from the point to the interval, the definition of equivariant fibration involves lifting against maps $1 \to \ival^n$ for all $n$ and requires lifts stable under permutations of $\ival^n$.
 Like our own model structure, $\ACCRS$ is compatible with a constructive interpretation of HoTT.

 In $\CMSOr$, equivariance does not appear explicitly but is still implicitly present: when the interval supports a connection operator, ordinary and equivariant lifting become interderivable (see \cref{equivariant-lifting-from-connection}).
-Our model structure may thus be seen as an instance of the equivariant model structure construction, one which happens to admit a simpler description.
+Our model structure may thus be seen as an instance of the equivariant model structure construction applied in $\PSh{\Or}$, one which happens to admit a simpler description.

-The proof of equivalence with $\KanSimp$ is also more direct for $\CMSOr$ than for $\ACCRS$.
-We claim that it is in fact natural to establish the equivalence between $\ACCRS$ and $\KanSimp$ by way of $\CMSOr$:

-This paper supplies the Quillen equivalence on the right, and we suggest that the left equivalence can be established by a combination of ACCRS arguments and the techniques developed here.
-What makes $\Or$ useful here is that there are natural comparison functors from both $\Simp$ and $\Cart$ into the idempotent completion $\IdCompOr$.
-In the proof sketched in~\cite{riehl20}, the role of intermediary is instead played by the less-well-understood $\SattlerDed$.
-In that case, it is not known whether the individual Quillen adjunctions are equivalences; only their composite is known to be a Quillen equivalence.